craighar1990/DayZ-XML-Tools/README.md

 ## 📣 Support & Feedback

-Open an issue or join our Discord for help, suggestions, and updates!
+Open an issue for help, suggestions, and updates!